yourhead/StacksAPI/_controls/checkbox/index.md

 {% include newstuff.html %}
 ### Checkbox Array

 Checkboxes can be used in arrays.
-Each has its own subtitle and default, all other values are shared.
+Each has its own subtitle, trueValue, falseValue, and default, all other values are shared.

-> NB: checkbox-3 requires Stacks API v8 (Stacks v3.1+), 2 & 4 require v7 (Stacks v3.0+), single control requires v1.
+> NB: checkbox-3 and trueValue/falseValue arrays requires Stacks API v8 (Stacks v3.1+), 2 & 4 require v7 (Stacks v3.0+), single control requires v1.

 Checkbox types are: